javierlopm/pokelang/README.md

 ## Lexical considerations
 The following are keywords.
 They are all reserved, which means they cannot be used as identifiers or redefined.

-> `pINTachu, BOOLbasaur, squirtrue, squirfalse, CHARmander, VOIDtorb, butterFloat, STRUCTtabuzz, arcticUNION, ENUManyte, GLOBAt, nullikarp, funcball, vamo_a_para, vamo_a_segui, vamos_a_retorna, vamo_a_sali, vamo_a_lee, vamo_a_escribi, vamo_a_imprimi, vamo_a_itera, vamo_mientra, si, y_si, si_no, vamo_a_empeza, vamo_a_calmano, atrapar, liberar, SIZEther`. 'pidget'
+> `pINTachu, BOOLbasaur, squirtrue, squirfalse, CHARmander, VOIDtorb, butterFloat, STRUCTtabuzz, arcticUNION, ENUManyte, GLOBAt, nullikarp, funcball, vamo_a_para, vamo_a_segui, vamos_a_retorna, vamo_a_sali, vamo_a_lee, vamo_a_escribi, vamo_a_imprimi, vamo_a_itera, vamo_mientra, si, y_si, si_no, vamo_a_empeza, vamo_a_calmano, atrapar, liberar, SIZEther, pidget.`

 ------

 An *identifier* is a sequence of letters, digits and underscores, starting always with a letter and may end with the character '?' (only `'?'` may be used at the very end of the identifier).
 This language is case-sensitive and has no size limit for identifiers.

-In the case of having an identifier that starts with 'poke', we're speaking of a data type identifier.
+In the case of having an identifier that starts with 'poke', we're speaking of a data type identifier. `poke` is not a valid data type identifier.

 ------